lfades/cottz-publish/README.md

 {
   _id: 'someCommentId',
   bookId: 'someBookId',
-  text: 'This book is betther than meteor for pros :O' }
+  text: 'This book is better than meteor for pros :O' }
 ```
 I want publish the autor with his books